-She was able to take on a new role of Service Advisor and shortly after, promoted to Service Manager for RDO Equipment Co. in Fort Worth.
-Today she does what she enjoys most and manages a team of about 30 that includes service advisors, service technicians, and interns.
+She was able to take on a new role of Service Advisor and shortly after, promoted to Regional Service Manager for RDO Equipment Co. in Fort Worth.
+Today she does what she enjoys most and manages a team of about 40 that includes service managers, service technicians, and interns.

 While Garza’s drive to learn and be challenged has certainly helped her move up throughout the years, she’s quick to share credit for her success with her management team and colleagues.

 What It’s Like Being a Woman in the Industry

 One of the reasons females still make up only 9.3% of the construction industry is the perceived work environment.
 It’s a long-standing stereotype that women in construction face challenges like doubt, discrimination, and harassment.
 While some of the women at RDO Equipment Co. admit it wasn’t easy and recall instances of this early-on in their careers, all agree that male vs. female has no place in their environment today.

 “I was nervous at first but now, I don’t even notice,” Tyrpak said when asked what it’s like working in a male-dominated industry.
 Coming into her rental sales position with no previous experience in the equipment industry, Tyrpak was prepared to have to prove herself.
 However, she has been quick to earn respect, from both colleagues and customers, with her approach of ongoing learning, honesty, and building trust.

 Bush echoes Tyrpak’s approach, recalling a few times early on in her career where she felt tested by male customers.
 Her response?
 Honesty.

 “If I didn’t know an answer, I’d tell them I didn’t know.
 But, I’d find out and get them the right information.
 That goes a long way to earning trust, business and, ultimately, respect.”